jeskesen/i2c_imu/README.md

 ## Release history

+### September 2 2014 - 1.0.3

+CompassCalMax was returning m_compassCalMin in PyRTIMU_settings.cpp - changed to max instead.
+Thanks to Stefan Grufman for finding that.

 ### August 6 2014 - 1.0.2

 Added missing compass sample rate defines for LSM303DLHC and updated settings comments.
 Thanks to Bill Robertson (broberts4) for spotting that!